 The eggs overwinter and hatch out in the springtime.
 The nymphs quickly grow into adults, mate and die with the first frost.

 A heavy application of pesticide can decimate their population in a lasting way.
 Getting rid of all your bugs may seem like a good idea one season.

-However, you’ll regret it the next season when the pests return in a new and improved chemical-resistant form, but the garden helpers don’t return at all.
+However, you’ll regret it the next season when the pests return in a new and improved chemical-resistant form, but the helpers don’t return at all.

 In North America, there are about twenty common mantis species.
 The largest is actually an introduced species.

 The Chinese mantis (Tenodera sinensis) was brought to Philadelphia in 1896 by a nurseryman.
 It measures about four inches in length and is quite fierce looking.

 The Chinese mantis eats a wide variety of insects great and small.

 This type of mantis is also known to eat raw meat when kept as a pet.
 They make good pets and do not wander very far if you keep them well fed.

 Two martial arts moves were created to mimic its movements: Praying Mantis Kung Fu and Southern Praying Mantis.